mhrosas/mhrosas.github.io/CAenSevilla.md

 <H2> Experimental mathematics:</H2>

-- Emmanuel Briand mantains a Database of Piecewise Quasipolynomial Functions [https://doi.org/10.5281/zenodo.15375088).
+- Emmanuel Briand mantains a [Database of Piecewise Quasipolynomial Functions](https://doi.org/10.5281/zenodo.15375088).
 > A quasipolynomial is a function on integer points given by several polynomials: one for each coset of some
 > full-rank sublattice.
 The piecewise quasipolynomial functions considered here have as  domains of quasipolynomiality
 > the maximal cells of a fan subdividing a cone, and are zero outside this cone.